k0pernicus/simple_todo_app/README.md

   * Start Phoenix endpoint with `mix phoenix.server`

 After that, you can visit [`localhost:4000`](http://localhost:4000) from your browser, and play with it.

+### Warning

+You can't deploy this app on a platform which uses environment variables (like [Heroku](http://heroku.com/)) without changing the configuration file!
+Please to read the [Phoenix documentation](http://www.phoenixframework.org/docs/heroku) to make these changes.